I’ve spent a lot of time discussing the importance of the foods that you eat and their connection with your thyroid in the past.

 Lastly, coffee, because it contains caffeine, can put extra stress on your adrenal glands by causing the release of adrenaline.

-Coffee stimulates the release of these catecholamines which then cause such changes such as improved mental cognition, increased heart rate, and increased blood pressure.
+Coffee stimulates the release of these catecholamines which then cause such changes as improved mental cognition, increased heart rate, and increased blood pressure.

 These are the reasons that so many people drink coffee daily but just realize that these effects don’t come without a cost.